xealits/TopTaus/Readme.txt

 TODO:

-- Pattuple producer --> Check tauID discriminators.
+- Pattuple producer
+  --> Check tauID discriminators.
 Still no answer from TauID HN.
 Sent another email soliciting clarifications.
+  --> Check gsfElectrons/pfElectrons (wrote to Sadia and Tae Jeong) --> Fix second PF2PAT in order to keep just the pfElectrons (or add the pfElectrons to the first PF2PAT)

 - Ntuples producer --> Convert plugin